 Recently, scientists discovered a fossil that places the oldest ancestors of octopuses at existing 330 million years ago.
 This is older than the dinosaurs and makes the octopus old.
 Very old.
 Detected in Montana, this fossil possesses 10 limbs, which is different from its modern counterparts, which have eight limbs.

-You may have figured that out since we have used “octopuses” all through this article.
+You may have figured that out, since we have used “octopuses” all through this article.
 However, just in case you thought we should have used “octopi,” English scholars have noted that the use of “octopuses” is also grammatically correct.
-This is because the word octopus derives from Greek, not Latin, so as a result, its plural should have “es”.
-Octopi may still be used, but octopuses are the preferred plural according to Merriam Webster.
+This is because the word octopus derives from Greek, not Latin, so as a result, its plural should have “es.”
+Octopi may still be used, but octopuses is the preferred plural according to Merriam Webster.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.